ono-midori/ono-midori.github.io/techs/zguide.md

 }
 ```

 This model is only a few hundred lines of code, but it took quite a while to get working.
-To be accurate, building Model Six took about a full week of “Sweet god, this is just too complex for an example” hacking.
+To be accurate, building Model Six took about a full week of "Sweet god, this is just too complex for an example" hacking.
 We've assembled pretty much everything and the kitchen sink into this small application.
 We have failover, ephemeral values, subtrees, and so on.
 What surprised me was that the up-front design was pretty accurate.
 Still the details of writing and debugging so many socket flows is quite challenging.

 The reactor-based design removes a lot of the grunt work from the code, and what remains is simpler and easier to understand.
 We reuse the bstar reactor from Chapter 4 - Reliable Request-Reply Patterns.
 The whole server runs as one thread, so there's no inter-thread weirdness going on–just a structure pointer (self) passed around to all handlers, which can do their thing happily.
 One nice side effect of using reactors is that the code, being less tightly integrated into a poll loop, is much easier to reuse.
 Large chunks of Model Six are taken from Model Five.